What are the schools in Negombo like?

 When we asked about the schools in Negombo, they said...

 "Negombo is home to a number of excellent international and bilingual schools.
 The American International School of Sri Lanka (AIS) is a private, co-educational school that offers an American-style curriculum from pre-kindergarten to grade 12.
 AIS is accredited by the Middle States Association of Colleges and Schools and the Sri Lanka Ministry of Education.
 The school has a strong focus on academic excellence, with a wide range of extracurricular activities and a commitment to developing global citizens.
 The Negombo International School (NIS) is a private, co-educational school that offers a British-style curriculum from pre-kindergarten to grade 12.
 NIS is accredited by the Cambridge International Examinations and the Sri Lanka Ministry of Education.
 The school has a strong focus on academic excellence, with a wide range of extracurricular activities and a commitment to developing global citizens.
 The Negombo Bilingual School (NBS) is a private, co-educational school that offers a bilingual curriculum in English and Sinhala from pre-kindergarten to grade 12.
 NBS is accredited by the Sri Lanka Ministry of Education and is committed to providing a quality education to its students.
-The school has a strong focus on academic excellence, with a wide range of extracurricular activities and a commitment to developing global citizens," explained one expat living in Negombo, Sri Lanka.
+The school has a strong focus on academic excellence, with a wide range of extracurricular activities and a commitment to developing global citizens," wrote an expat with kids at in Negombo.

 Other Questions: